Using Facebook in an era of mass deportation

 For many across the country, learning about the Cambridge Analytica scandal was the first time they became aware of how their data and security are often compromised by the social media platforms we engage with every day.
 As law enforcement agencies like Immigration and Customs Enforcement(ICE) continue to function unshackled by the new administration, immigrant communities, activists, and other marginalized folks in the U.S. face increased threats to their safety and security that go far beyond Cambridge Analytica.
 Understanding how we engage with social media platforms, and how information can be collected and potentially used against us is critical to our community defense.

 To better understand how we can address people’s concerns around Facebook, we worked with our partners at Make the Road New York to compile a list of digital security questions from immigrant community members.
 Thanks to our Tech Advocacy Program Manager, Dia Kayyali, data and security expert Sarah Aoun, and public defender and social justice lawyer with Legal Aid, Bina Ahmad, we were able to answer those questions below as we work together to keep our movements safe.
+Please note this resource is also available in Spanish.

 Here are the questions we’re hearing the most: